 Governors must be at least [16] years of age at the date they are nominated for election or appointment.
-(Note 20)

-[Further provisions as to the circumstances in which an individual may not become or continue as a member of the Board of Governors are set out in Annex 6.] (optional - Note 21)
+[Further provisions as to the circumstances in which an individual may not become or continue as a member of the Board of Governors are set out in Annex 6.] (optional)

 [The constitution is to make provision for the removal of governors.]

+Council of Governors – duties of governors

+The general duties of the Council of Governors are –

+to hold the non-executive directors individually and collectively to account for the performance of the Board of Directors, and

+to represent the interests of the members of the trust as a whole and the interests of the public.

+The Trust must take steps to secure that the governors are equipped with the skills and knowledge they require in their capacity as such.

-(Note 22) Board of Governors – meetings of governors
+Council of Governors – meetings of governors

-The Chairman of the trust (i.e. the Chairman of the Board of Directors, appointed in accordance with the provisions of paragraph 22.1 or paragraph 23.1 below) or, in his absence [another person], [the Deputy Chairman (appointed in accordance with the provisions of paragraph 24 below)], shall preside at meetings of the Board of Governors.
+The Chairman of the trust (i.e. the Chairman of the Board of Directors, appointed in accordance with the provisions of paragraph 22.1 or paragraph 23.1 below) or, in his absence [another person], [the Deputy Chairman (appointed in accordance with the provisions of paragraph 24 below)], shall preside at meetings of the Council of Governors.

-Meetings of the Board of Governors shall be open to members of the public.
+Meetings of the Council of Governors shall be open to members of the public.
 [Members of the public may be excluded from a meeting for special reasons.]

-(Note 23)
+For the purposes of obtaining information about the trust’s performance of its functions or the directors’ performance of their duties (and deciding whether to propose a vote on the Trust’s or directors’ performance), the Council of Governors may require one or more of the directors to attend a meeting.

-Board of Governors – standing orders
+Council of Governors – standing orders

-The standing orders for the practice and procedure of the Board of Governors are attached at Annex 7.
+The standing orders for the practice and procedure of the Council of Governors are attached at Annex 7.

+Council of Governors – referral to the Panel

+In this paragraph, the Panel means a panel of persons appointed by Monitor to which a governor of an NHS foundation trust may refer a question as to whether the trust has failed or is failing—

+to act in accordance with its constitution, or

+to act in accordance with provision made by or under Chapter 5 of the 2006 Act.

+A governor may refer a question to the Panel only if more than half of the members of the Council of Governors voting approve the referral.

-Board of Governors - conflicts of interest of governors
+Council of Governors - conflicts of interest of governors

-If a governor has a pecuniary, personal or family interest, whether that interest is actual or potential and whether that interest is direct or indirect, in any proposed contract or other matter which is under consideration or is to be considered by the Board of Governors, the governor shall disclose that interest to the members of the Board of Governors as soon as he becomes aware of it.
-The Standing Orders for the Board of Governors shall make provision for the disclosure of interests and arrangements for the exclusion of a governor declaring any interest from any discussion or consideration of the matter in respect of which an interest has been disclosed.
+If a governor has a pecuniary, personal or family interest, whether that interest is actual or potential and whether that interest is direct or indirect, in any proposed contract or other matter which is under consideration or is to be considered by the Council of Governors, the governor shall disclose that interest to the members of the Council of Governors as soon as he becomes aware of it.
+The Standing Orders for the Council of Governors shall make provision for the disclosure of interests and arrangements for the exclusion of a governor declaring any interest from any discussion or consideration of the matter in respect of which an interest has been disclosed.

-Board of Governors – travel expenses
+Council of Governors – travel expenses

-The trust may pay travelling and other expenses to members of the Board of Governors at rates determined by the trust.
+The trust may pay travelling and other expenses to members of the Council of Governors at rates determined by the trust.

-[Board of Governors – further provisions (optional - Note 24)
+[Council of Governors – further provisions (optional)

-Further provisions with respect to the Board of Governors are set out in Annex 6.]
+Further provisions with respect to the Council of Governors are set out in Annex 6.]

-Board of Directors – composition (Note 25)
+Board of Directors – composition

 The trust is to have a Board of Directors, which shall comprise both executive and non-executive directors.